ancient landscape of Britainis a subject of fascination to very many people. They

 individual standing stones whose purpose now seems mysterious and

-The academic subject of archaeoastronomy developed from a desire to
+The academic subject of archaeoastronomy developed from

-moon as seen from earth.
+and moon as seen from earth.

 However, until recently there has been no simple basic

 introductory books for people interested in the subject.
 Most of the

-literature is presented in a difficult and complex manner, especially for the non-scientist.
-Yet the
+literature is presented in a difficult and complex manner, especially for the

-when once they are pointed out.
+natural and obvious when once they are pointed out.